SlenderWall Lightweight Wall Panel System

 What is the purpose of the air gap between the frame and back of concrete?

-To provide a further thermal break from the exterior to the interior of the building.
+To provide a thermal break to accommodate continuous insulation.

 How large can window openings be?

 Openings in the SLENDERWALL® panel can be designed to fit most standard and custom window sizes available from window manufactures.
-Standard SLENDERWALL® panels can typically accommodate windows up to 7-feet wide.
-Panels can be designed to accommodate larger windows.
+Standard SLENDERWALL® panels can typically accommodate windows up to 7-feet wide, although panels can be designed to accommodate larger windows when required.

 How are windows attached to the panel system?

-Openings in the SLENDERWALL® panel are provided and the windows are typically attached using shims and screws to the SLENDERWALL® framing in accordance with window manufacturer’s guidelines.
+Framed openings are provided in the SLENDERWALL® panel and the windows are typically attached using shims and screws to the framing in accordance with window manufacturer’s guidelines.

 How deep can the reveals be in a panel?

-The recommended depth of the reveals is 3/8-inch.
+The standard depth of the reveals can be up to 3/8-inch.

 How large can a projection be on the panel?